Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Louise Falls, Lake Louise

 Did you know there’s a 100-metre high waterfall at the end of Lake Louise?
-Follow the lakeshore trail for 2 kilometres to reach the falls, or cross country ski across the lake in winter (if the lake is frozen enough, a track will be set).
+Follow the lakeshore trail for 2 kilometres to reach the falls, or cross country ski across the lake in winter (if the lake is frozen enough, a ski track and walking trail will be groomed).
 Accessible year round.

 Winter Safety Note: DO NOT WALK/SKI ON THE BOATHOUSE SIDE OF THE LAKE – THERE IS EXTREME AVALANCHE DANGER FROM THE SLOPES ABOVE.
 Also, stay near the lake (i.e. don’t go close to the icefalls) as chunks of ice could fall off without warning.
 For more information, see our story Skate, Ski, Walk, and Snowshoe on Lake Louise.